jpmorganchase/modular/docs/building-apps/esm-views.md

 title: ESM Views
 ---

-modular builds packages of `"type": "esm-view"` as
+Modular builds packages of `"type": "esm-view"` as
 [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules),
 rewriting all of a subset of their imports to make use of a configurable ESM CDN (e.g. [Skypack](https://www.skypack.dev) or [esm.sh](https://esm.sh/)).
 This